muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "Ya so?"

 "Isn't that uncomfortable?
 And wont they take a long time to dry?
-You're going to catch a cold after too if you wear wet cloths around."
+Also, it's bad for your karma if you wear wet cloths around."

 "Huh?"
-Phanna seemed really confused by my question.
+Phanna seemed really troubled by my question.

 "Um...
 Uhhh...."
 I was lost for words and it seems like Phanna was too.

 "Um...
 Please enjoy your bath!"
-I said a little embarrased as I quickly existed the bathroom.
+I said a little embarrassed as I quickly existed the bathroom.

 ## <center>~<center>